 -and your new year’s resolutions run contrary to that mindset –

 your resolutions are doomed.

-I say this as a seasoned graduate of the school of hard knocks and as a person who found that while success felt a lot better – failure was a much more thorough teacher.
+I say this as a seasoned graduate of the school of hard knocks and as a person who found that while success feels a lot better – ultimately failure is a much more thorough teacher.

 Know the big picture.